 He is the legendary English actor who played Saruman in Peter Jackson’s sagas: perhaps to as repetance for his crimes as white wizard, he sings Treebeard’s Song here, his voice deep as the soil in which the trees take root:

 Be careful not to fall asleep while listening to it: it happened to two friends of mine and now they are pomegranate bushes. 🍎

-A: Ents clearly existed in the Second Age.
-I hope they will be in Amazon’s Lord of the Rings and play big.
+A: Ents clearly existed in the Second Age and they ABSOLUTELY are in Amazon’s The Rings of Power series, alongside Huorns.